Install EL Linux via PXE and UEFI

 systemctl restart tftp

-Download Linux boot images
+Download Linux OS boot images

 For each EL/RHEL Linux (and other OS) version you should copy Linux boot images to a separate directory on the TFTP server, for example, for AlmaLinux 8.10: